 - Frame Sliders (recommend but not required)

-- Tools for recovery.
-IE: straps, shackles, gloves, shovel, etc
+- Tools for recovery: straps, shackles, gloves, shovel, etc

 - Basic hand tools for fixing things that might break

 - Duck Tape, because duh.

 There are LOTS of climbs.
 Trails are mixed: dirt, rocks, ledges, sand, washboard, and slick rock.
 So be prepared.
 Don’t just count on someone else in the group being prepared.